Tr1dae/HunyClip/README.md

 2. **Load Video**: Click on a video file from the list to load it.
 3. **Crop Region**: Click and drag on the video display to select the crop region.
 4. **Set Trim Point**: Use the slider to set the trim point.
+5. **Toggle Export settings**: Toggle uncropped export and image exports as needed.
-5. **Export Videos**: Click the "Export Cropped Videos" button to export the cropped and trimmed videos.
+6. **Export Videos**: Click the "Export Cropped Videos" button to export the cropped and trimmed videos.

 ### Keyboard Shortcuts